HERSTMONCEUX MUSEUM, E. SUSSEX, UK

 TRIBUTE - This nippy little electric sports car was produced in the workshops at Herstmonceux Museum.
 It is the only road car to (legally) bear the famous blue bird legend that is a registered trademark to protect against imitations of the cartridge exchange system and other design features.
 Incomplete at the moment, the car will be on display to the public in the grounds of the Museum close to Campbell Hall.

-While most people will be interested in the archaeology of the building itself as the main exhibit, together with coal bunker and other underground works, from 1982 onwards a local Sussex engineer produced a remarkable range of machines and other interesting artifacts that demonstrate a wide range of skills and interests to qualify the 'conceptual designer' as a renaissance man, or design genius.
+While most people will be interested in the archaeology of the building itself as the main exhibit, together with coal bunker, air raid shelter and other underground works, from 1982 onwards a local Sussex engineer produced a remarkable range of machines and other interesting artifacts that demonstrate a wide range of skills and interests to qualify the 'conceptual designer' as a renaissance man, or design genius.
 The Trust have been fortunate to secure these items as exhibits, some of which are detailed below, and please note that we will be adding to these pages as more items are unearthed and need a good home.

 A joystick controlled car was the first vehicle constructed in the workshops at the Museum, but we cannot locate this car to be able to offer it a home.
 As a lad the automotive engineer was inspired by Donald Campbell's CN7 bluebird, as seen in the Collins series of books for children.
 We have that original volume which will be a display item.
 Later he named his cars Bluebird as a tribute to Ken Norris and Reid Railton, both designers of Bluebird vehicles, with Railton working for Malcolm Campbell and Norris working for Donald Campbell.
 The grandson of Malcolm Campbell was taken on to drive the electrically powered Bluebirds, as seen in the pictures below, Don Wales was more than pleased to join in with these projects, the aim of the engineer being to promote electric vehicles and his patented cartridge refueling system - as being the ultimate range extender for EVs.
+Something that Better Place (Shai Agassi) and Tesla (Elon Musk) seem to agree on, but have so far hit a brick wall introducing the benefits in practical terms.

 AUTOMOTIVE TECH - Another of the inventions that were produced at the workshops at Herstmonceux Museum: a desktop sized wind tunnel with electronic strain gauges for measuring aerodynamic lift and down-force, even with a revolving table to examine side winds.
 This machine was used to develop the BE1 and BE2 cars and still works today, but needs a bit of attention to bring it back to its former glory.